7 April 2021

 Often treated as additional rooms (open-space design), kitchens have become one of the most popular spaces in the homes due to their multipurpose nature and the sheer joy of being in them.

-Below, we offer you some keys to transforming your kitchen into a designer space with the following tables and chairs.
+Below, you will find some pointers when it comes to transforming your kitchen into a designer space using style specific tables and chairs.

 One of the latest proposals of the new interior design is to connect the kitchen's central table to the worktop.

-The classic breakfast bar with high stools does not need to be used just for eating, but can serve as an integrated dining table.
+The classic breakfast bar with high stools does not need to be used just for eating, it can serve as an integrated dining table.

 If you choose this option, it is important to remember that the table must be at a lower height than the traditional bar.
-In addition, you should leave at least one metre of separation between the two areas to avoid the chairs obstructing the passage.
+In addition, you should leave at least a metre gap between the two areas to avoid the chairs obstructing the passage.

 Freestanding tables for extending the kitchen